 Win a free hotel night

-All you need do to win this prize of dinner, bed and breakfast for two at Y GOEDEN EIRIN is to send us a REVIEW of your favourite hotel or B&B in Great Britain or Ireland.
+All you need do to win this prize (which must be taken this October) of dinner, bed and breakfast for two at Llangoed Hall is to SEND US A REVIEW of your favourite hotel or B&B in Great Britain or Ireland.
 We welcome reports on places that have never been in the Guide or have been dropped, as well as those that have a current entry.

 Rowena Moore from West Sussex is the winner of this month’s prize of bed and breakfast for two at Y GOEDEN EIRIN, an informal, stone-built guest house on the edge of the Snowdonia national park.
 It is presided over by two retired academics, Eluned and John Rowlands, who are former Cesar winners.
 They are engaging hosts, bilingual and seriously green, who make visitors welcome with sherry, fresh fruit or home-made biscuits.